Julow/Unexpected-Keyboard/README.md

 This application contains no ads, doesn't make any network requests and is Open Source.

 ## Similar apps
-* [Calculator++](https://github.com/Bubu/android-calculatorpp) - A calculator for Android with a similar UX, allowing to swipe to corners to input advanced math symbols and operators.
+* [Calculator++](https://github.com/Bubu/android-calculatorpp) - Calculator with a similar UX, swipe to corners for advanced math symbols and operators.
 Works up to Android 13 but maybe unmaintained.

 ## Contributing